sans-blue-team/DNS-Exfiltrate/README.md

 # DNS-Exfiltrate

-Parses bind query logs or private Burp Collaborator output to exfiltrate data.
+Parses bind query logs or private Burp Collaborator output to decode exfiltrated data.

 Burp Collaborator allows appending hostnames to the provided address.
 For example: assume this is your collaborator address: `q3uv485lz802ad6a7xz6c2izvq1hp6.oastify.com`